rasky/mvs64/README.md

 	$ make mvs64 BIOS=<path/to/bios.bin> ROM=<path/to/game.zip>

 When building, you need to specify the path to a NeoGeo BIOS file that you want to use, and the path to a NeoGeo game ROM, as a zip file.
+Both `BIOS` and `ROM` are actually environment variables, so you can set them in your environment once to avoid specifying them on the command line (doing that for `BIOS` is especially useful, as you rarely change that).

 This command will create a Nintendo 64 ROM called `mvs64-<gamename>.z64`, that you can use with an emulator or on a real console using a development kit